ckilpatrick20/katacoda-ckilpatrick/intro-to-tdd-with-java/scenario-student-tracking-application/finish.md

 - Built in refactoring cycles

 ### TDD is an investment
-Let's face it, TDD does require an investment from the team.
+Let's face it, TDD requires an investment from the team.

 - There is friction initially to learning and applying the methodolgy
 - TDD requires a shift in mindset